Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 [[assets/eg_fushinnsha.png]]

+Please check the following in particular:
+- The fonts should match very similarly with the above example.
-Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.
+- Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.
   If this is red, that means something is wrong with the note.
   Please see [this](faq-general-troubleshooting) section for basic troubleshooting.
+- Kanji hover and clicking on the image to zoom should work out of the box.

 <br>